ceu-arduino/driver-wclock/README.md

 - `&u32`: reference to write the value

-*NOTE: Only works if a time await is active.*
+*NOTE: Only works if a time unit await is active.*

 *NOTE: The number overflows around every 4 seconds.*